Abdriano95/MeTube/README.md

 # MeTube

 ## Description
+This is our group project for our Object Oriented Design course.

-A simple YouTube-inspired web application that demonstrates core video streaming concepts—uploading, searching, and playing videos—while focusing on clean design and user-friendly interactions.
+It's a simple YouTube-inspired web application that demonstrates core video streaming concepts—uploading, searching, and playing videos—while focusing on clean design and user-friendly interactions.

+Authors: Ali Behrooz, Ronnie, Abdulla Mehdi, Oskar, Sebastian Svensson - Loop Legion

 ## Table of Contents
 - [Documentation](#documentation)